get-copilot/copilot.js/examples/count-app-react-mychat/README.md

-# Count app using React, Vite, and Zustand
+# Count app and copilot with custom UI, styled with Tailwind CSS

 1. Paste your `appId` in `src/App.jsx`: